Heavy Metals in Fertilizers

 - Agriculture: Nutrient Management and Fertilizer.
 U.S. Environmental Protection Agency

-- Background Report on Fertilizer Use, Contaminants, and Regulations (PDF: 2,955KB/395 pages), U.S. Environmental Protection Agency
+- Background Report on Fertilizer Use, Contaminants, and Regulations (PDF), U.S. Environmental Protection Agency

 - Fertilizer Materials Inspection Program, California Department of Food and Agriculture